-If you are found guilty of drug trafficking, you will receive a lengthy mandatory minimum state prison sentence.
-Depending on the weight of the drugs a trafficking conviction results in a mandatory prison sentence of up to 15 years.
+If you are found guilty of drug trafficking, you will likely receive a lengthy mandatory minimum state prison sentence.
+Depending on the type of drug and its weight, you could receive a mandatory prison sentence of up to 12 years.

 In order to convict a defendant of drug trafficking, the Commonwealth must prove beyond a reasonable doubt that:

 Attorney Spring has mounted successful defenses under both the distribution theory (evidence of a transaction) and the intent to distribute theory (circumstantial evidence suggesting an intent to deal the drugs rather than use them personally).
 He has also successfully defended drug cases on Fourth Amendment grounds relating to search warrants, informants, illegal searches and seizures, and unconstitutional traffic stops.

 Trafficking in more than 10 grams of Fentanyl results in a 3 1/2 year mandatory minimum state prison sentence.
 There are also drug trafficking thresholds for methamphetamine (meth), ecstasy, prescription medications and other controlled substances.

 Motions to suppress are very common in all types of drug cases, including trafficking.
 If the cops did not respect the defendant’s constitutional rights in seizing the drugs, Attorney Spring will file a motion to suppress.
 When motions to suppress are successful in drug prosecutions, the Commonwealth is often left with no choice but to dismiss the case.